sidd-harth/microservices/README.md

-# /* This repo is still under construction, loats of stuff needs to be updated. */
+#  This repo is still under construction, lots of stuff needs to be updated.